aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 where:

 - `caps_directory` is the folder containing the results of the [`t1-freesurfer`](../T1_FreeSurfer) or [`pet-surface` pipeline](../PET_Surface) pipeline and the output of the present command, both in a [CAPS hierarchy](../../CAPS/Introduction).
-- `subject_visits_with_covariates_tsv` is a TSV file containing a list of subjects with their sessions and all the covariates and factors in your model (the content of the file is explained on the [Example](../Stats_Surface/#comparison-analysis) subsection).
+- `subject_visits_with_covariates_tsv` is a TSV file containing a list of subjects with their sessions and all the covariates and factors in your model (the content of the file is explained in the [Example](../Stats_Surface/#comparison-analysis) subsection).
 - `design_matrix` is a string defining the model that fits into the GLM, e.g. `1 + group + sex + age` where `group`, `sex` and `age` correspond to the names of columns in the TSV file provided.
 - `contrast` is a string defining the contrast matrix or the variable of interest for the GLM, e.g. `group` or `age`.
 - `string_format` is a string defining the format of the columns in the TSV file.
 For example, the columns contain a string, a string and a number (e.g. `participant_id`, `session_id` and `age`), then you will need to replace `string_format` by `%s %s %f`, meaning that the columns of your TSV file contain a `s`tring, a `s`tring and a `f`loat.